andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-02-attribution-part-one.md

 > "Everything in ad tech is an acronym, it's not real until it's an acronym." - Antonio García Martínez

-In upcoming articles, we'll examine these models and their technical implementations, including programmatic events and experimental validation approaches like incrementality testing.
+In upcoming posts, we'll examine these models and their technical implementations, including programmatic events and experimental validation approaches like incrementality testing.